Hubear-MUC/NC/readme.txt

-NC 2.0
+NC 3.0

-This is a first usable remark, even if it is empty.
+This program contains an empty remark realized with //

-The program is not yet compilable because it does not contain a main()- function.
+It is not yet compilable because it does not contain a main- function.